-Karen McClaflin is an experienced CEO, bringing comprehensive familiarity of the nonprofit arena to her position as the Executive Director for the California Auto Museum, where she has been for over 7 years now.
+Karen McClaflin is an experienced CEO, bringing comprehensive familiarity of the nonprofit arena to her position as the Executive Director for the California Auto Museum, where she has been for nearly 9 years now.

 Previously, she served for over 14 years as the Executive Director for the Pregnancy Care Center of Crescent City and two years as the Executive Director for the ALS Association of Sacramento, gaining expertise in fundraising, public relations, media outreach as well as training/supervising staff and volunteers.
 She has been featured on several local TV and radio stations, had extensive training in non-profit management, led successful capital campaigns, implemented new outreach programs, and chaired major fundraisers.

 As time allows, she is also a wife, mom, beer drinker, traveler, music lover, homebody, amateur crafter, writer, reader, occasional cynic, aimless dreamer, wannabe activist, promiscuous diner, debater, perpetual smiler and friend.

 Karen loves to shop, read, travel to any location with a beach, and has a shoe collection of over 100 pairs.

 Karen has two grown children, Brianna, 31 and Stace, 29, who she considers to be her greatest accomplishments.
 Brianna now lives in Waialua, Hawaii with her husband, Ryland, and Karen’s first grandbaby, Loren Austin Brown III, born October 7, 2011.
 Her son Stace is a recent graduate of the University of Oregon in Eugene and currently works and lives in Midtown Sacramento.